Jason Potteiger

 Now compare that to the engineering levers.
 We landed on an optimized prompt with a customized rubric and tested this with two frontier models.
 This added about 2 points of within-±1 to our baseline.
 A newer reasoning model (GPT 5.2) actually regressed to baseline.

-Two points for a week of work.
+Two points for a day of work.

 Two cognitive operations, one form